 Neighborhood Revitalization Strategy Area (NRSA)

-The benefits are to allow CDBG Funds to be used for projects and activities that will provide an area wide benefit to the revitalization area and will not require strict adherence to the Low to Moderate Benefit rules of CDBG.
+The benefits has allowed CDBG Funds to be used for projects and activities that will provide an area wide benefit to the revitalization area and will not require strict adherence to the Low to Moderate Benefit rules of CDBG.
 The additional neighborhoods are within qualifying census tracts adjacent to the current West Greenville Redevelopment Area.

 The top priorities and goals include the following: